Politics of Jamaica: Legislative branch

-The prime minister may ask the governor-general to call elections sooner, however.
-The Senate may submit bills, and it also reviews legislation submitted by the House.
+The Senate's main role is reviewing bills passed by the House, however, it may initiate bills as long as they are not to do with money.
 It may not delay budget bills for more than one month or other bills for more than seven months.
-The prime minister and the Cabinet are selected from the Parliament.
-No fewer than two nor more than four members of the Cabinet must be selected from the Senate.
+No more than 4 members of the cabinet may be selected from the Senate.